sanjastanisic/DS_PredictionOfMedicalCareCharges/README.md

 # DS_PredictionOfMedicalCareCharges
-DS Prediction of Medical Care Charges
+Prediction of medical care charges using ML models.

 This project was made as final exam project for Machine Learning, a first year course of the MSc in Data Science at University of Milan Bicocca.